guardian/jr-api-gateway-workshop/TutorialWeek1.md

 20.5 (sorry!).
 Go to S3 in the Dev Playgorund account and create a bucket with the name `gu-<name of project>-dist` (make sure it is located in Ireland, and don't change any of the default settings).

 21. Push, wait for build on TC, go to https://riffraff.gutools.co.uk/deployment/request and start typing in your project name.
-Click deploy.
+Click deploy (deploy to PROD).
  This will upload your artifact to `https://s3.console.aws.amazon.com/s3/buckets/gu-<name of your project>-dist/playground/PROD/<your project name>/<your project name>.zip`

 22. Create a cloudformation template in the root, cfn.yaml, with the following: